4+1 Bachelor to Master of Science in Library and Information Science (MSLIS)

 Time limitations: The BA/BS must be completed no later than four years after matriculation.
 The MSLIS must be completed no later than five years after matriculation (i.e., one calendar year after the BA/BS is received).
 No leave of absence or extensions of this time limit will be permitted.
 A student who fails to complete all requirements for the MSLIS within this time may not count the designated courses toward the graduate degree.
 (Assuming satisfactory progress, such a student may continue in the MSLIS program.)

 Record keeping: The undergraduate office maintains records pertaining to the BA/BS The undergraduate office provides to the graduate office grades in courses which are taken for both undergraduate and graduate credit.
 The graduate office maintains records pertaining to MSLIS requirements.

 GPA/Class Standing: The undergraduate grade point average (which is printed on the transcript and used to calculate class standing) includes all CUA courses taken prior receiving the BA/BS, including the "double" BA/MSLIS (BS/MSLIS) courses.
 However, courses taken only for the MSLIS are not included in the undergraduate GPA, even if these are completed prior to awarding of the BA/BS degree.

 Students will choose four of the six 500-level courses to begin their entry into MSLIS program.
 After students have earned 12 credits from these courses, they will work with their advisors to select the remainder of their courses and a practicum.
 The 500 level LIS courses include:

 - LSC 522: Digital Content Creation and Management

 - LSC 525: User Interface Design and Evaluation

 - LSC 555: Information Systems in Libraries and Information Centers

-- LSC 557: Libraries and Information in Society
+- LSC 557: The Information Professions in Society